Manufacturing work typically requires a lot of employees to be working on an assembly line.

 One of the easiest design elements business owners can implement in their manufacturing facility is paint color.

-In this blog, we take a look at how different colors can help improve mood in different ways.
+In this blog, we take a look at how different paint colors can help improve mood in different ways.

-So what color should you be painting your new manufacturing facility you may ask?
+So, what color should you be painting your new manufacturing facility, you may ask?

 What Paint Colors Will Boost Employee Morale?